hasura/graphql-engine/console/docs/console-generic-info.md

 <!-- prettier-ignore-start -->

-# Hasura Console - Generic info
+# Hasura Console - Generic Info

 The Hasura console is an admin dashboard to manage the connected database and to try out GraphQL APIs.
 It is a React application bundled with webpack and the state is managed using Redux.